Hover-zoom for buyer's agents: a listing-photo inspection checklist

 Grout and caulking.
 At zoom level, you can see whether tile work is fresh or has years of staining.
 Caulk pulling away from tubs and counters is a moisture flag.

 Countertop seams.
 On stone and quartz, zoom reveals whether the install is a professional job.
-Rough seams, epoxy color mismatches, and chipped edges matter a lot for replacement cost estimates.
+Rough seams, epoxy color mismatches, and chipped edges matter for replacement-cost estimates when your client is negotiating.

 Cabinet hardware and hinges.
 Sagging doors, rust on hinges, and worn pulls give you a realistic sense of age even if the cabinets were repainted.